bigskysoftware/htmx/www/content/QUIRKS.md

 tag = ["posts"]
 +++

-This is a "quirks" page, based on [SQLite's "Quirks, Caveats, and Gotchas In SQLite](https://www.sqlite.org/quirks.html).
+This is a "quirks" page, based on [SQLite's "Quirks, Caveats, and Gotchas In SQLite" page](https://www.sqlite.org/quirks.html).

 ## Attribute Inheritance